 Binet

 Laurent Binet lives and works in France.
-His first novel, HHhH, was an international bestseller that won the prestigious Prix Goncourt du premier roman, among other prizes.
+His first novel, HHhH, was an international bestseller which won the prestigious Prix Goncourt du premier roman, among other prizes.
+The 7th Function of Language won the Prix de la FNAC and Prix Interallié.
+Civilisations is a bestseller that has won the Grand Prix de l’Académie française.

 Laurent Binet lives and works in France.
-His first novel, HHhH, was an international bestseller that won the prestigious Prix Goncourt du premier roman, among other prizes.
+His first novel, HHhH, was an international bestseller which won the prestigious Prix Goncourt du premier roman, among other prizes.
+The 7th Function of Language won the Prix de la FNAC and Prix Interallié.
+Civilisations is a bestseller that has won the Grand Prix de l’Académie française.

 NOMINATING LIBRARY COMMENTS